 Housing costs in Asbury Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Asbury Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Asbury Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Asbury Park is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Asbury Park who work in food service (12.04%), sales jobs (10.95%), and office and administrative support (9.21%).
+There are especially a lot of people living in Asbury Park who work in food service (12.45%), sales jobs (9.95%), and office and administrative support (9.41%).

-One of the nice things about Asbury Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Asbury Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Asbury Park is nearly on par with the US average for all cities of 21.84%: 20.62% of adults 25 and older in Asbury Park have a bachelor's degree or advanced degree.
+The education level of Asbury Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.93% of adults 25 and older in Asbury Park have a college degree.

 Asbury Park is an extremely ethnically-diverse city.
 The people who call Asbury Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Asbury Park residents report their race to be Black or African-American, followed by White.
 Asbury Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.15% of the city’s residents.
-Important ancestries of people in Asbury Park include Italian, Haitian, German, and English.
+People of Hispanic or Latino origin account for 32.14% of the city’s residents.
+Important ancestries of people in Asbury Park include Irish, Haitian, German, and African.

 The most common language spoken in Asbury Park is English.
 Other important languages spoken here include Spanish and French Creole.